constellation4sitecore/zodiac-sitecore10/README.md

 - Can you create users?
 - Can you load the default web page in Experience Editor?
 - Can you edit the content in Experience Editor?
-- Are there any errors in the Log File?
+- Have you resolved all errors in your log file?

 If the answer to anything above is "no", stop now and address these problems.

 ___Continuing will not fix those issues and will make validating Zodiac's install impossible.___

-## Step 3: Choose the Repository you want to Fork/Clone:
+## Step 4: Choose the Repository you want to Fork/Clone:
 Currently there are 3 options:

 - https://github.com/sitecorerick/zodiac-sitecore9 Just the solution with no examples, no site, no Items.
 Use this if you know what you're doing, or you want to deviate from some Zodiac conventions.